In a NutshellDue to the COVID-19 pandemic, Maine has extended its filing and payment deadline for 2019 income taxes to July 15, 2020.

 How can I file a Maine income tax return?

 You have a few options for filing your Maine state income tax return.

 - You can file your state income tax return electronically via the Maine FastFile service’s free I-File option, or get in-person help to e-file at the state agency’s walk-in Taxpayer Service Center at 51 Commerce Drive in Augusta, from 8 a.m. to 4:30 p.m.
 Eastern time Monday through Friday.

-- You can use a software vendor or online tax-preparation and filing service, like Credit Karma Tax®, that’s listed on the Maine Revenue Service filing options page.
-While Credit Karma Tax® is always free, be aware that some vendors and services may charge a fee to prepare and file your taxes, depending on factors like your income, age and the complexity of your return.
+- You can use a software vendor or online tax-preparation and filing service that’s listed on the Maine Revenue Service filing options page.
+Be aware that some vendors and services may charge a fee to prepare and file your taxes, depending on factors like your income, age and the complexity of your return.

 - Or you can download the tax forms you need, including the 1040ME, Maine’s equivalent of the federal Form 1040, and file by mail.
 If you expect a refund, mail the completed forms to Maine Revenue Services, P.O.
 Box 1066, Augusta, ME 04332-1066.
 If you don’t expect a refund, mail them to Maine Revenue Services, P.O.
 Box 1067, Augusta, ME 04332-1067.

 What if I owe and can’t pay?